ream/deprecated/examples/with-element-ui/README.md

 The only thing that is worthing noting here:

-- adds a `.babelrc`, using `babel-plugin-component` so that we can import components you actually need
+- adds a `.babelrc` (unvue automatically load it), using `babel-plugin-component` so that you can import components you actually need

 It's quite easy to use unvue with element-ui ;)